Chronic venous insufficiency

-Chronic venous insufficiency (CVI) is a medical condition in which blood pools in the veins, straining the walls of the vein.
-The most common cause of CVI is superficial venous reflux which is a treatable condition.
-As functional venous valves are required to provide for efficient blood return from the lower extremities, this condition typically affects the legs.
-If the impaired vein function causes significant symptoms, such as swelling and ulcer formation, it is referred to as chronic venous disease.
-It is sometimes called chronic peripheral venous insufficiency and should not be confused with post-thrombotic syndrome in which the deep veins have been damaged by previous deep vein thrombosis.
+Chronic venous insufficiency (CVI) is a medical condition characterized by blood pooling in the veins, leading to increased pressure and strain on the vein walls.
+The most common cause of CVI is superficial venous reflux, which often results in the formation of varicose veins, a treatable condition.
+Since functional venous valves are necessary to facilitate efficient blood return from the lower extremities, CVI primarily affects the legs.

+When impaired vein function leads to significant symptoms such as oedema (swelling) or venous ulcer formation, the condition is referred to as chronic venous disease.
+It is also known as chronic peripheral venous insufficiency and should not be confused with post-thrombotic syndrome, a separate condition caused by damage to the deep veins following deep vein thrombosis (DVT).

-Most cases of CVI can be improved with treatments to the superficial venous system or stenting the deep system.
-Varicose veins for example can now be treated by local anesthetic endovenous surgery.
+Most cases of CVI can be managed or improved through treatments targeting the superficial venous system or stenting the deep venous system.
+For instance, varicose veins are often treated using minimally invasive endovenous laser treatment performed under local anesthesia.

-Rates of CVI are higher in women than in men.
-Other risk factors include genetics, smoking, obesity, pregnancy, and prolonged standing.
+CVI is more prevalent in women than men, and additional risk factors include genetics, smoking, obesity, pregnancy, and prolonged standing.